pavel-everyday/react-hard-reset/example/README.md

 # How to start example page?

-Then in the example directory, run all dependencies:
+Then in the example directory, install all dependencies:

 ### `yarn install`